Huzir Sulaiman: Other career

 He also heads Studio Wong Huzir, a creative consultancy.

 For a short time in the early part of the 1990s, he hosted an afternoon talk show on WOW FM, a now-defunct Malaysian radio station.
+He also had a brief television stint starring as Bendul, a Malaysian version of Mr Bean, popularized by Rowan Atkinson.

 In the 1990s, Huzir also spent a year writing sketches with the Instant Café Theatre Company before starting the Straits Theatre Company in 1996.
 He began writing plays in 1997.
 He also dabbled in film writing, writing the screenplay for the Malaysian film Dukun.

 He also contributed articles to The Star and The Huffington Post, and involved himself in the publishing of the online magazine POSKOD.SG.

 Personal life

-Sulaiman's father is Haji Sulaiman Abdullah, who was born G. Srinivasan Iyer, a Tamil Brahmin who later converted to Islam.
-Sulaiman is a veteran lawyer who served as Malaysian Bar Council president.
-His mother is Hajjah Mehrun Siraj, who had served as professor, lawyer, consultant for United Nations agencies, NGO activists and a Commissioner with the Human Rights Commission of Malaysia.
-She died in June 2021.
+Sulaiman's father was Haji Sulaiman Abdullah (1946-2023), who was born G. Srinivasan Iyer, a Tamil Brahmin who later converted to Islam.
+Sulaiman was a veteran lawyer who served as Malaysian Bar Council president.
+His mother was law professor Hajjah Mehrun Siraj (1945-2021), a Commissioner with the Human Rights Commission of Malaysia, daughter of women's rights activist Khatijun Nissa Siraj (1925-2023).

 Sulaiman married Claire Wong, a lawyer, actor and director, in 2004.
 Sulaiman is a permanent resident in Singapore.